top of page

 THE AUTHOR Adam Kuper (b.
 1941) is a South African/British anthropologist and professor, who specialized in Southern African studies.
 A public figure and a prolific writer, his publications include writings on primitive societies, history of anthropology, culture and society in South Africa, and more.
 The Museum of Other People is currently his latest endeavor.

-READING NOTES: WESTERNERS' PAST IS KNOCKING ON THEIR EVERY DOOR
+BOOK NOTES: WESTERNERS' PAST IS KNOCKING ON THEIR EVERY DOOR

 The Museum of Other People clearly rides the wave of the trend and is written to address questions and situations that have made headlines in so many ways recently.